rajatissar/commands/postgresql/readme.md

 - BETWEEN - If you want to check a value against of date ranges, you should use the literal date in ISO 8601 format i.e., YYYY-MM-DD.
 - LIKE - If the pattern does not contain any wildcard character, the LIKE operator acts like the equal ( =) operator.
 - NULL - The comparison of NULL with a value will always result in NULL, which means an unknown result.
 - Because PostgreSQL evaluates the ORDER BY clause after the SELECT clause, you can use the column alias in the ORDER BY clause.
-- For the other clauses evaluated before the SELECT clause such as WHERE, GROUP BY, and HAVING, you cannot reference the column alias in these clauses.
+Other clauses evaluated before the SELECT clause such as WHERE, GROUP BY, and HAVING, you cannot reference the column alias in these clauses.
 - When you join a table to itself a.k.a self-join, you must use table aliases.
+- JOIN - A natural join can be an inner join, left join, or right join.
+If you do not specify a join explicitly e.g., INNER JOIN, LEFT JOIN, RIGHT JOIN, PostgreSQL will use the INNER JOIN by default.